Quansight/Quansight-website/apps/labs/posts/scikit-lego-narwhals.md

 some custom logic.
 And in this blog post, we look at how scikit-lego achieved the same by using Narwhals.

 Is this a sign of what's to come?
-I certainly hope so. pandas is - and will very likely continue to be - and enormously useful tool which solves a lot of problems for a lot of real people.
+I certainly hope so. pandas is - and will very likely continue to be - an enormously useful tool which solves a lot of problems for a lot of real people.
 However, if pandas remained the _only_ dataframe library supported in the data science ecosystem, then that'd be a opportunity.